Our history

 DOSSAM - 1990

-The first purely digital system controls at ZERA, using a PC.
+The first purely digital system control via PC.

 1991 Hybrid meter